-The house in which James Clerk Maxwell was born is normally open to visitors.
-However, visits are currently suspended because of the public health emergency and we do not know when we can restart.
-In anticipation of restrictions being lifted at some time in the future, details of how to arrange a visit are given below.
+The house in which James Clerk Maxwell was born is normally open to visitors for pre-arranged tours every Tuesday at 3pm.
+However, the public health emergency imposes some restrictions on what we can do.
+Details of how to arrange a visit for a small group from the same bubble are given below.
 But please bear in mind that all bookings are provisional at the moment.

 Our e-mail for arranging visits is:

-Admission is by advance e-mail request only to the address below.
+Admission is by advance e-mail request only to .
 We will send you notification as to whether a place is available prior to the visit date.
 Please note unless we receive your request at least 48 hours in advance there is no guarantee that the venue will be staffed and open to visitors.

 Provided you are able to give sufficient advance notice, special arrangements may be made for larger parties to visit at other times.
 Group visits must be requested and arranged by a group spokesperson who intends to be present at the visit itself.
 Requests from third party tour organisers will not be considered.

 If you are travelling a considerable distance with a specific aim of visiting James Clerk Maxwell’s birthplace, e.g. for academic, scientific or historic reasons, requests for a visit by special arrangement may be considered if one of our hosts has availability during your stay in Edinburgh.